How to Get the Most From Your Wearable Technology

 Some wearable devices include sleep monitoring and a calorie or diet tracker as well.
 Much like activity tracking, the device is not going to be 100 percent accurate at measuring these metrics.
 However, they do provide a general idea of how much sleep you’re getting, and a track record may motivate you to get to bed earlier.

-Similarly, the calorie tracker should never be a replacement for meeting with a registered dietician for significant weight management.
+Similarly, the calorie tracker should never be a replacement for meeting with a registered dietitian for significant weight management.
 But again, if recording what you eat helps motivate you to maintain a healthy diet, there’s no harm in taking advantage of that feature.

 2. Fitness Trackers Can Quantify Habits, But Not Form Them